Tetragonal modular quotients $X_0^{+d}(N)$

+Since $g(X_0^{+d}(N))$ is too high in all cases here, $f$ has to factor through $\pi$ (because $\deg\pi=2$ is a prime).
+In that case we would have $\gon_\C(X_0(N)/\left<w_d,w_{d'}\right>)=2$ and the quotient curve $X_0(N)/\left<w_d,w_{d'}\right>$ would need to be elliptic or hyperelliptic.
+However, we can again use \cite{FurumotoHasegawa1999} to eliminate this possibility. \end{proof} The genera of all these curves can be obtained using Philippe Michaud Jacobs's function \texttt{genus\_quo} which is available on Github.
+A code for the curve $X_0(132)/\left<w_3,w_{44}\right>$ is

-In this section we will prove that the remaining curves $X_0^{+d}(N)$ are not $\C$-tetragonal.
-A helpful tool here is the Tower theorem \cite[Theorem 2.1]{NguyenSaito}.
-We use its corollary \cite[Corollary 4.6.]{NajmanOrlic22} which says that for curves of genus $\geq10$, the existence of a map to $\mathbb{P}^1$ over $\C$ is equivalent with the existence of a rational map to $\mathbb{P}^1$.
+Another helpful tool here is the Tower theorem \cite[Theorem 2.1]{NguyenSaito}.
+We use its corollary \cite[Corollary 4.6.]{NajmanOrlic22} which says that for curves of genus $\geq10$, the existence of a degree $4$ map to $\mathbb{P}^1$ over $\C$ is equivalent with the existence of a rational degree $4$ map to $\mathbb{P}^1$.

-Since in \Cref{Fpsection} we solved all cases when $g\geq10$, the only curves we need to look at are those of genus at most $9$.
 In order to bound the number of levels we need to check, we can use the theorem by Kim and Sarnak, mentioned in the Introduction.

 \begin{thm}[Appendix 2 to \cite{Kim2002}] Let $X_\Gamma$ be the algebraic curve corresponding to a congruence subgroup $\Gamma\subseteq \SL_2(\Z)$ of index

 If $X_\Gamma$ is $d$-gonal, then $D_\Gamma\leq \frac{12000}{119}d$. \end{thm}